surma/surma.dev/content/things/portrait-mode.md

 ### f-stops

 We have talked about the lens diameter, and how the iris allows you to effectively adjust a lens’ size.
 However, the lens diameter is rarely talked about directly in photography.
 Instead, they talk about the _aperture_, which is given as a $f$-Number.
+If you need to refer to the actual lens diameter (or the opening formed by the iris), you talk about the “absolute aperture”.

-For example, the picture at the beginning of the blog post I took with a lens where $f = 46mm$ and an aperture of $f/2.8$.
-This $f$-Number _is_ the lens diameter, just given as a fraction of the focal length $f$.
-So in this case $A = \frac{f}{2.8} = 17.1mm$.
+The $f$-Number is called $f$-Number because it describes the iris opening as a fraction of the focal length $f$.
+So for example, a 50mm lens set to $f/2.8$ means the absolute aperture is $A = \frac{f}{2.8} = 17.9mm$.
 The reason that photographers use $f$-Numbers is that two lenses will allow the same amount of light to hit their <strike>film</strike> sensor, when they are set to the same $f$-Number — regardless of their focal lengths.
-For example, $50mm$ lens with the iris set to $f/2.0$ ($A=25mm$) lets in the same amount of light as a $100mm$ lens set to $f/2.0$ ($A=50mm$).

 That all was just to say that photographers use $f$-Numbers to compare lens configurations.
-I found a lot of photoraphy articles comparing photos taken with different sensors and equivalent lenses _at the same $f$-Number_ to show that a smaller sensor will create less background blur.
-However, we now know that the chain of causality is more complex than that: A smaller sensor requires a shorter focal length to keep the same field of view.
-A shorter focal length has a smaller apertures given the same $f$-Number.
-A smaller aperture keeps bokeh circles smaller, which we perceive as sharper images.
-Blaming less background blur with smaller sensors on the sensor alone is ignoring a whole bunch of other factors.
+Most articles that were trying to give the “definitive answer” on whether sensor size affects depth of field, do so by taking photos with different sensors and equivalent lenses _at the same $f$-Number_.
+In that scenario, smaller sensors will yield less bokeh.

-For completeness’ sake, let’s redo the graph above with a constant $f$-Number instead of a constant lens diameter.
-The result we get is more drastic:
+For completeness’ sake, let’s redo the graph above with a constant $f$-Number instead of a constant lens diameter, so we can replicate the results from these approaches:

 <figure>
   <img src="fstop-aperture.svg" width=600 height=400>